asuengineering/pitchfork/README.md

 ## Release Notes

+### Version 1.7.1 (Bug fix)
+A previous attempt to prevent site content from scrolling under the header inadvertantly caused click events mapped to the navbar to stop firing.
+The result was that all dropdown menus stopped functioning.

+- FIX: Added JS event monitor to attach `.scrolled` class to header and rewrote CSS appropriately for proper top margin on the `<main>` element.
+Removed previous attempt to `unwrap()` #asuHeader to restore mapped click events for dropdowns.

 ### Version 1.7
 - ADD: Support for `acf/profiles` block added to `theme.json`
 - ADD: Created block pattern categories for **Pitchfork: Directory** and **Pitchfork: Cards**